realodix/awesome-flarum/README.md

 * [Flagrow Passport](https://github.com/flagrow/passport) - The Laravel Passport compatible oauth extension for your Flarum forum.
 * [Invite Only](https://github.com/dav-is/flarum-ext-inviteonly) - Allow registration only if invited.
 * [ReFlar GitLab Login](https://gitlab.com/ReDevelopers/ReFlar/oauth-gitlab) - Allows users to login using their GitLab account.
-* [ReFlar Two Factor](https://github.com/ReFlar/twofactor) - A Flarum extension that increases security by adding TOTP and Twillio two factor authentication.
+* [ReFlar Two Factor](https://github.com/ReFlar/twofactor) - A Flarum extension that increases security by adding TOTP (Google Authenticator) and Twillio two factor authentication.
 * [Single Sign On](https://github.com/wuethrich44/flarum-ext-sso) - Single sign on for Flarum.
 * [SSOwat login](https://github.com/tituspijean/flarum-ext-auth-ssowat) - Allow users to login through SSOwat.
 * [Steam Login](https://github.com/sijad/flarum-ext-auth-steam) - Allow user to login to Flarum with their Steam account.
 * [Wordpress Login](https://github.com/krombox/flarum-ext-auth-wordpress) - Allow users to login with your WordPress site.
+* [Flagrow Telegram](https://github.com/flagrow/telegram) - This extension adds a "Log in with Telegram" button that uses the new Telegram Login widget and add an option to receive notifications via Telegram as well.
 * [2016] [Discord Login](https://github.com/pnobbe/flarum-ext-oauth-discord) - Allow users to login using their Discord account.
 * [2016] [Google Login](https://github.com/johnhearfield/flarum-ext-oauth-google) - Allow users to login using their Google account.